 All staff completed face to face Prevent training in 2017 and recognise the relationship between hate crime and radicalisation or extremism.
-We are conscious of the vulnerability of people in our region to messages about far right extremism, and welcome open discussion and debate with the children in order to dispel myths and misconceptions.

-We recognise that some pupils may have few opportunities to experience the wider UK and urban contexts outside Northumberland and prioritise a programme of learning including planned visits and visitors to broaden understanding of the wider multicultural, multi-faith context of modern Britain.
-Year 6's educational visit in 2018, will give children a wide cultural appreciation of the north, and include experiences in Haworth, Bradford, Manchester and Leeds with visits to Chinatown, a mosque, Leeds Armouries and a football ground.
+We do recognise that some pupils may have few opportunities to experience the wider UK and urban contexts outside Northumberland and prioritise a programme of learning including planned visits and visitors to broaden understanding of the wider multicultural, multi-faith context of modern Britain.
+We make sure that when travel and visits are possible, that we extend their horizons and perspectives.